Ao utilizar este site, considera-se que aceitou esta Política de Privacidade.

 Marketing.
-If we were to use your data in order to send you marketing material about our services we will only do so with your consent.
+If we were to use your data in order to send you marketing material about our services, otherwise than for your interest only, we will only do so with your consent.
 That consent can be withdrawn by you at any time by following the “unsubscribe” link on our communication.

 Those with whom we share it.
 Some of our data, which could include your personal data, is stored off site by third parties.
 Some is stored by our UK subsidiary, Critical Software Technologies.
 Except for our marketing database none of our personal data is stored outside the EEA or UK.